mh97m/Encryptor-Decryptor-Files-Python/README.md

 ### Encrypt :

-    -this is example of encrypting files for 3 time
+this is example of encrypting files for 3 time

 ```bash
 python3 encrypt_decrypt_files.py encrypt /home/user/directory 3